Hello from Breckenridge, Colorado!

 We know that overall it’s a buyer’s market, but now there’s one exception — there’s one price range, and one type of property, that is selling very well!
 Which one is it?

 Get the quick answer from our 1-minute video, or see the details below.

-So, now you know the story on overall market averages vs prices in a specific complex or subdivision.
-Believe it or not, we have even more data, so if you like market statistics, you know who to call!
+So, now you know which market segment is leading the charge, from a buyer’s market, towards a balanced market, and ultimately to our usual situation, a seller’s market!
+Believe it or not, we have even more data, so if you like market statistics, you know who to call.